The children hear about this, and it's just going to ruin everything for them.

 Bottom line is this.

-Zarkawi was his name.
+Zarqawi was his name.

-Uh Mohammed Allah Zarkawi, whatever.
+Mohammed Allah Zarqawi, whatever.

-All of the conventional wisdom prior to the election that Bush was creating more terrorists, that we were losing in Iraq was absolute BS.
+All of the conventional wisdom prior to the election that Bush was creating more terrorists, that we were losing in Iraq, was absolute BS.

 Otherwise, the terrorists would not have been supporting issues, causes, techniques to influence the American voter to vote against Republicans.